-Jon Boyce, Scotland's UK Export Finance adviser, helps Scottish companies like yours finance international trade - ensuring you get paid via UK Export Finance bank guarantees.
+Jon Boyce, Scotland's senior UK Export Finance adviser, helps Scottish companies like yours finance international trade - ensuring you get paid via UK Export Finance bank guarantees.

 What we do

 We provide bank guarantees, insurance and advice to UK based exporters, large companies and SME’s, where there is evidence of market failure on behalf of banks and/or insurance companies.

 UKEF has its own risk assessment framework and our work is focused on helping UK exporters maximise opportunities to expand international sales.